ericsecution/mern-crud-blog/README.md

 🏴‍☠️ **[Nonconformist Propaganda Machine - dotenv](https://www.npmjs.com/package/dotenv)** 🗣️

 Alright, so anyway, you create your `.env` file (it's literally named just that--kinda like your `.gitignore` file, right?
-Right: and go and check that file and make sure you're '.gitignoring' your `.env` extension / file as well, before your next `git add`, etc, or you'll feel like a clown 🤡 who races donkeys 🫏 for a living).
+Right: and go and check that file and make sure you're '.gitignoring' your `.env` extension(s) / file as well, before your next `git add`, etc, or you'll feel like a clown 🤡 who races donkeys 🫏 for a living, because you'll have just uploaded all of the passwords you were attempting to obscure).

 In my code, I'm connecting to my MongoDB Atlas cluster inside of the `mongoose.connect()`, and so all I want to do is slightly modify that link with this:
 `MONGODB_URI=mongodb+srv://<myusername>:<mypassword>@learnmern2earn.uptbe18.mongodb.net/?retryWrites=true&w=majority`